appsandwich/ppt2rk/README.md

 This is a command line tool that will log in to your [polarpersonaltrainer.com](https://polarpersonaltrainer.com) account and let you export all, or some, of your workouts in GPX format.

-The end goal with this project is to eventually allow exporting directly to RunKeeper.
+The end goal with this project is to eventually allow exporting directly to [RunKeeper](https://runkeeper.com).
 So far, only the Polar to GPX export functionality has been implemented.

 ## Usage

 ### Login

+`./ppt2rk --email you@emailaddress.com --password yourpolarpassword`

+or

 `./ppt2rk -e you@emailaddress.com -p yourpolarpassword`

+For an interactive password prompt, omit the `-p` flag:

+`./ppt2rk -e you@emailaddress.com`

 The app will log in to your account and download the full list of workouts, similar to the following: